Patagonia, Argentina – Chile

 Lago del Desierto (Argentina)

-Tucked close to El Chaltén, this calm lake is encircled by woods and peaks.
-It’s a tranquil spot ideal for paddling in a kayak, angling, and walking the trails.
+Tucked close to El Chaltén, this serene lake is surrounded by lush woods and towering peaks.
+It’s a tranquil spot ideal for kayaking, fishing, and walking the trails.

 Puerto Natales (Chile)

-This delightful town is the main entrance to Torres del Paine and is an attraction in itself.
+This delightful town serves as the main entrance to Torres del Paine and is an attraction in its own right.
 Amble by the seafront, check out the markets, and don’t miss the chance to see cool spots like the Mylodon Cave nearby.

 Eats From Patagonia